American football rules: Rule changes

+Notable games

 The first overtime game played under a trial of the new overtime rules occurred in a 2012 AFC wild card game between the Denver Broncos and Pittsburgh Steelers at Sports Authority Field at Mile High, Denver, Colorado.
 Denver won the game on the first play in overtime, an 80-yard touchdown pass from Tim Tebow to Demaryius Thomas.
 The rule was formally adopted for the 2012 season, and the first game in which both teams scored in overtime was a 43–37 victory by the Houston Texans over the Jacksonville Jaguars on November 18, 2012.

-The rules for overtime changed for the 2016–2017 season and were tweaked again for the 2017–2018 season.
-The NFL's overtime rules are still subject to criticism, as a team that loses the coin toss and goes on to concede the touchdown does not get a chance for their offense to take the field.

 Super Bowl LI was the first Super Bowl to go into overtime with a 28-all tie between the Atlanta Falcons and New England Patriots, which the Patriots eventually won with James White scoring a touchdown on the Patriots' first drive.

 The 2019 NFC and AFC championship games both went to overtime, the first time for such an occurrence.
-In the NFC title game, the New Orleans Saints won the coin toss but an interception allowed the Los Angeles Rams to drive into range to kick the winning field goal.
-In the AFC Championship held later that day, the New England Patriots won the coin toss and on their first drive scored the winning touchdown over the Kansas City Chiefs.
+In the NFC title game, the New Orleans Saints won the coin toss but an interception allowed the Los Angeles Rams to drive into range to kick the game-winning field goal.
+In the AFC Championship held later that day, the New England Patriots won the coin toss and on their first drive scored the game-winning touchdown over the Kansas City Chiefs.

 NFL Europa

-NFL Europa, a defunct league run by the NFL, used a 10-minute overtime period, with the constraint that each team must have the opportunity of possession; once both teams have had such an opportunity, the overtime proceeds in a manner similar to the NFL's.
-Thus, if Team A has the first possession of overtime and scores a touchdown and converts their kick (thus being 7 points ahead of Team B), Team A would then kick off to Team B (In the NFL, the game would have ended with the touchdown, without a conversion being attempted).
-Team B would have to match or exceed the 7 point difference within this ensuing possession; exceeding it would end the game immediately while matching the difference would result in a kickoff to Team A. From this point, the overtime is sudden death.
-The defunct United Football League had also used this rule.
+NFL Europa used a 10-minute overtime period where each team had the opportunity of possession before proceeding like the NFL's.
+Thus, if Team A had the first possession of overtime, scored a touchdown, and converted their kick (thus being seven points ahead of Team B), Team A would then kick off to Team B. Team B would have to then match or exceed the seven-point difference within their ensuing possession; exceeding it would end the game immediately while matching the difference would result in a kickoff to Team A. From this point, the overtime was sudden death.
+The 2009 to 2012 iteration of the United Football League also utilized this overtime system.